Upper Iowa Conference

-The Upper Iowa Conference is a high school athletic conference in Iowa made up of 1A and 2A schools in northeastern Iowa.
-It is currently a nine team league.
+The Upper Iowa Conference is a high school athletic conference in Iowa made up of 1A, 2A, and 3A schools in northeastern Iowa.
+It is currently a twelve team league as of the 2025-2026 school year.
 It has the current sports: volleyball, boys and girls basketball, golf, cross country, boys and girls track and field, baseball, softball, and wrestling.
-Clayton Ridge, North Fayette Valley and Postville compete in soccer.
+Clayton Ridge, North Fayette Valley, Postville, and MFL MarMac compete in soccer.